(Lectures Index) Is All About Math Video Podcast at iTunes

 Yes, we can!

 this progression is a bit more general than the sequence of natural numbers.
-First, it does start on an arbitrary number and the difference of two consecutive terms is d instead of 1.
+First, it does start on an arbitrary number and the difference of two consecutive terms is $d$ instead of $1$.
 Progressions that satisfy this conditions are called arithmetic progressions.
-Example of arithmetic progressions are1, 2, 3, ...,100In this case the first element is 1 and the value for d is also 1.
-Another example is 2,4,6, ...,200 In this other example the first element is 2 and the increment is by d=2.
-So we obtained each term by adding 2.
+Example of arithmetic progressions are$1, 2, 3, ...,100$

 (This is a partial transcription of the Video Lecture Triangular Numbers (II) the video continues displaying a Solution)